Undergraduate Course

 - Engagement with media practitioners and those working in the creative industry

 You will typically study 3 modules each semester.
-Each module will normally have 3 hours of contact time each week, so you will have a minimum of 9 hours each week of teaching.
+Each module will normally have 3 hours of contact time each week, so you will have approximately 9 hours each week of teaching.

 Alongside your timetabled contact time, you will need to study independently.
 This means spending time reading around the topics we cover and preparing for your taught sessions.
 This will ensure that you get the most out of your degree, as well as building valuable time management skills.